 The Career & Internship Services Center (CISC) offers career advising to USG students as they prepare for an internship or job search.
 Working in partnership with each home institution, the CISC provides an additional layer of support to students on the Universities at Shady Grove campus.
-Through individual advising sessions with career coaches, peer mentors, virtual resources and group workshops and events, students can receive assistance with career-related topics, including:
+Through advising sessions with career coaches, virtual resources and group workshops and events, students can receive assistance with career-related topics, including:

 - Resume and cover letter writing

 - Interview preparation

 - Salary negotiation